Nike-Inc/wingtips/wingtips-servlet-api/README.md

 </filter-mapping>
 ```

-If your service does not have any user ID headers you can remove the `<init-param>` element entirely or set the
+If your service does not have any user ID headers you can remove the `<init-param>` element for the
-`<param-value>` to be empty.
+`user-id-header-keys-list` param entirely or set the `<param-value>` to be empty.

+The same applies to the `server-side-span-tag-and-naming-strategy` and `server-side-span-tag-and-naming-adapter`
+init params if you're satisfied with the default Span tag and naming strategy and/or adapter.

-The filter will use `OPENTRACING` tag strategy by default if you remove the `<init-param>` for `server-side-span-tag-strategy`.
+The filter will use the `ZIPKIN` tag strategy by default if you remove the `<init-param>` for
+`server-side-span-tag-and-naming-strategy`.
+It will use `com.nike.wingtips.servlet.tag.ServletRequestTagAdapter`
+if you remove the `<init-param>` for `server-side-span-tag-and-naming-adapter`.

 That's it for incoming requests.
 This Filter will do the right thing and start a root span or child span for incoming
 requests (depending on whether or not the caller included tracing headers), add the trace ID to the response as a
 response header, and guarantees completion of the overall request span right before the response is sent.
+The span
+name and span tags will be set appropriately based on data extracted from the request and response.

 **Embedded environments**